 Many employers check their applicants’ Facebook and Twitter channels to get an idea of their personalities.
 If they see that you’ve shared an article related to the industry or the firm itself, this will automatically give you the upper hand.

 That being said, LinkedIn is the most important professional network.
-If you need help standing out on LinkedIn, follow our steps to create a professional profile.

 Get creative with applications